Highest Quality – Low Cost – Superior Functionality

-When the analyser and remote access server communicate, Pi uses a ‘Pre-Shared Key’.
-This creates a secure connection between the server and analyser.
-The key acts as a password and without it the analyser will not respond.
-The key is randomly generated in every analyser making it unique to each, and if required the key can be re-generated from the analyser.
-The analyser can also be connected directly to a Virtual Private Network (VPN) which blocks unwanted traffic and connections automatically and will only transfer information between the analyser and server.
+When the analyzer and remote access server communicate, Pi uses a ‘Pre-Shared Key’.
+This creates a secure connection between the server and analyzer.
+The key acts as a password and without it the analyzer will not respond.
+The key is randomly generated in every analyzer making it unique to each, and if required the key can be re-generated from the analyzer.
+The analyzer can also be connected directly to a Virtual Private Network (VPN) which blocks unwanted traffic and connections automatically and will only transfer information between the analyzer and server.

 How does user access work?

 Each user has their own username and password.
-This means that what they see and what they can do can be customised so only authorised users can make changes.
+This means that what they see and what they can do can be customized so only authorized users can make changes.

 … that PID can help you maintain a setpoint, even with a variable process?